Colorado has something that every backcountry skier dreams of: places where you can hit the slopes year-round.

 Colorado is one of the snowiest states in the U.S. and its quality of snow — light and dry — makes it one of the most dependable and appealing places to ski and snowboard in the country.
 For all of the ski resorts in Colorado — there are a whopping 26 in the state — there are also hundreds of thousands of acres of backcountry skiing terrain outside the resorts’ boundaries.
 And, there’s something for everyone: from floaty, low-angle hills to steep, nearly-vertical chutes.

-Because of Colorado’s reputation for easy access to some of the country’s best terrain — particularly tall mountains (think mostly 12,000 feet plus) with thousands of feet of hoot-inducing descension — the infrastructure for backcountry skiing is equally well-established.
+Backcountry skiing is one of the best things to do in Colorado because of the easy access to some of the country’s top terrain — particularly tall mountains (think mostly 12,000 feet plus) with thousands of feet of hoot-inducing descension — the infrastructure for backcountry skiing is equally well-established.
 There are many certified guides who are qualified to take you into the backcountry and find you objectives to match your skill level — all while keeping you safe and educated in avalanche-prone terrain.

 Here are a few more specifics to get you started: